SamTremblay18/Hockey-Shot-Classification/README.md

 This project has been divided into multiple notebooks:
 - Participants_dictionary.ipynb
 - Preprocessing.ipynb
-- CNN_Method1.ipynb (Reframe to 576, all sensors configuration)
+- CNN_Method1_ALL.ipynb (Reframe to 576, all sensors configuration)
-- CNN_Method5.ipynb (Reframe to 576, hands sensor configuration)
+- CNN_Method2_HANDS.ipynb (Reframe to 576, hands sensor configuration)

 ## 1 - Participants' dictionary
 This notebook is very simple and is not optimized by any means.
 It has been created before I had better knowledge of python and I did not spent more time on it since it takes approximately 5 hours to open all the excel sheets.
-(Will be updated in the future)

 - Functions
   - The first function loads a participant's excel file containing the sensor free acceleration sheet and the markers (label) sheet.